-While sometimes this calculation doesn't work out exactly- for instance, if you are hanging a painting over a mantle - it is a great starting point for hanging works of art in your home.
+While sometimes this calculation doesn't work out exactly- for instance, if you are hanging an art piece over a mantle - it is a great starting point for hanging works of art in your home.
 The most important thing to remember is to always be sure that all artworks on the same wall have a consistent center height.
-The only exception is if you are hanging “salon style,” meaning that you have multiple paintings that cover the entire wall.
+The only exception is if you are hanging "salon style," meaning that you have multiple paintings in your art collection that cover the entire wall

-Proper lighting is also essential to the viewing experience.
-Avoid hanging art in areas with a lot of direct natural sunlight, as UV rays can damage the paint's pigments.
+Proper lighting is also essential to the viewing experience for your art collection.
+Avoid hanging an art piece in areas with a lot of direct natural sunlight, as UV rays can damage the paint's pigments.
 You might even consider framing your collection with museum glass, as a normal glass pane will block only 90% of UV light while museum glass will block 99%.

 In the M.S.
-Rau gallery, we use special painting lights to illuminate the canvas totally; two strips of light will fully encompass the canvas with an even amount of light.
+Rau gallery, we use special painting lights to illuminate the canvas totally on the gallery wall; two strips of light will fully encompass the canvas with an even amount of light.
 When positioning these lights, make sure they are hung at an angle so that they will not cause a glare across the varnish.
 Typically, a 30 degree angle from the ceiling will give the desired effect, and present your artwork in the best possible light, so to speak.